hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/306_071_alasinga.md

 VIVEKANANDA.

 PS.
-The first edition of *Râja-Yoga* is sold out, and a second is in the press.
+The first edition of *Rāja-Yoga* is sold out, and a second is in the press.
 India and America are the biggest buyers.

 V.